A Tree Sperner Lemma: Metric Trees and Segmentations

 Given a tree $T=(V,E,X)$ it will be convenient at times to consider a {\em segmentation} of $T$, which is another metric tree obtained from $T$ by finite subdivision of its edges.
-In particular, $T'=(V',E',X)$ is a {\em segmentation} of $T=(V,E,X)$ if: (1) $V'=V \cup V^*$ where $V^*$ is a collection of points $\{ v_\alpha \}_{\alpha \in A}$ from $X$ so that at most a finite number of the $v_\alpha$ come from a realized edge $e_X$, $e \in E$, and (2) $E'$ is the collection of edges obtained from $E$ in the natural way (by deleting edges in which elements of $V^*$ appear and including edges of the implied subdivision along that edge).
+In particular, $T'=(V',E',X)$ is a {\em segmentation} of $T=(V,E,X)$ if: (1) $V'=V \cup V^*$ where $V^*$ is a collection of points $\{ v_\alpha \}$ from $X$ so that at most a finite number of the $v_\alpha$ come from a realized edge $e_X$, $e \in E$, and (2) $E'$ is the collection of edges obtained from $E$ in the natural way (by deleting edges in which elements of $V^*$ appear and including edges of the implied subdivision along that edge).
 Note that the metric spaces for $T'$ and $T$ are the same, so the set of continuous functions on $T$ and $T'$ are the same.

-Recall that the diameter of a set $S$ is given by $diam(S) = \sup_{x,y \in A} d(x,y)$.
-With this, define the {\em size} of a segmentation $T'=(V',E',X)$ by $size(T') = \max_{e\in E'} diam(e_X)$.
+The {\em size} of a segmentation $T'=(V',E',X)$ is defined by $size(T') = \sup_{e\in E'} L_{e}$, and bounds the size of the longest edge.
 Clearly every tree has an arbitrarily small segmentation.

-Note also that every point in a metric tree $T$ that is not a leaf is a {\em cut point}: its removal ``cuts'' $T$ into more than one path-connected component.
+Note also that every point in a metric tree $T$ that is not a leaf (a vertex of degree 1) is a {\em cut point}: its removal ``cuts'' $T$ into more than one path-connected component.

 In what follows, all trees $T$ are metric trees.